Summary of the Lawsuit

 Summary of the Claims

-The lawsuit alleges that T. Rowe Price and its affiliates have violated numerous provisions of ERISA by, among other things:
+The lawsuit specifically alleges that T. Rowe Price and its affiliates violated ERISA, the federal law governing employee benefit plans, by, among other things:

-- Imprudent and disloyal selection and monitoring of 401(k) Plan investments by giving preferential treatment to the in-house funds in order to generate millions of dollars in fee income for the company at the expense of the retirement savings of employees;
+- Imprudent and disloyal selection and monitoring of 401(k) Plan investments by giving preferential treatment to the in-house funds resulting in millions of dollars in fee income for the company at the expense of the retirement savings of 401(k) Plan participants;

-- Failing to offer the lowest cost version of certain in-house funds to 401(k) Plan participants (T. Rowe Price employees);
+- Failing to offer the lowest cost version of certain in-house funds to 401(k) Plan participants (who are/were T. Rowe Price employees);

-- Committing transactions specifically prohibited by ERISA by causing the 401(k) Plan to engage in transactions that the company and its affiliates knew or should have known constituted sales or exchanges of property between the 401(k) Plan and parties in interest, furnishing of services between the Plan and a party in interest, transfer of Plan assets to a party in interest, and transactions between a Plan and its fiduciaries.
+- Engaging in transactions prohibited by ERISA by causing the 401(k) Plan to participate in transactions that the company and its affiliates knew or should have known constituted sales or exchanges of property between the 401(k) Plan and parties in interest, furnishing of services between the Plan and a party in interest, transfer of Plan assets to a party in interest, and transactions between a Plan and its fiduciaries.

 Status of the Litigation

-Plaintiff filed the Complaint in the United States District Court for the District of Maryland (Baltimore) on February 14, 2017.
-The company is currently scheduled to answer the Complaint, or otherwise respond on or before May 15, 2017.
+The original Plaintiff filed the Complaint in the United States District Court for the District of Maryland (Baltimore) on February 14, 2017.
+Defendants filed a motion to dismiss, contending, among other things, that Plaintiff lacked standing with respect to some of his claims.